AYVID-np/Data-wrangling-and-multiplicity-extraction/README_data.md

 "This project involves data wrangling along with its analysis and is a part of my Doctoral thesis."

-A ".lmd" file is used as an input file which is essentially a list mode data file wherein the data is written on event-by-event basis (time stamped), similar to a ".csv" file.
+A ".lmd" file is used as an input file which is essentially a list mode data file wherein the data is written on event-by-event basis (time stamped), a snippet of it is attached as a ".csv" file.

 The data file contains dynamical columns that are recorded for E^7 events.
-The columns in the file are dynamically varying depending upon the non-zero values stored by thesisgorical variables "3000000000,3300000000.....,3333330000,5000000000,5500000000.....5555000000".
-In order to account for the detection efficiency of the measurement, data values are manipulated convoluting  with the uncertainties.
-The data is further analyzed with and without gating conditions to extract the desired results.
+The columns in the file are dynamically varying depending upon the non-zero values stored by the categorical variables  "3000000000,3300000000....., 3333330000, 5000000000, 5500000000.........5555000000".
+To elaborate  3000000000 introduces one extra column,  3300000000  introduces two extra columns, ...., 3333330000 introduces six extra columns and so on.
+This poses an additional complexity to the analysis of the data.
+Furthermore, in order to account for the detection efficiency of the measurement, data values are manipulated by convoluting each event with the involved measurement uncertainties.
+The data is further analyzed with more strict conditions in the form of selecting events that satisfy a certain criteria, so called "gating condition" to extract the desired results.